albi-3/healthtracker/README.md

             }
         }

-        function getCausesAndEffects(bmi) {
+        function getCauses(bmi) {
-            var causes = '';
-            var effects = '';
+            // Add your logic to determine causes based on BMI

-            if (bmi < 18.5) {
+            // Example logic: Just for illustration, not accurate if (bmi < 18.5) {
-                causes = 'Possible causes of underweight include inadequate calorie intake, high metabolism, inadequate nutrition, underlying health conditions, or a combination of these factors.
-Sometimes, mental health issues like stress, anxiety, or depression can also contribute to weight loss or difficulty gaining weight.';
+                return 'Possible causes of underweight include inadequate calorie intake, high metabolism, inadequate nutrition, underlying health conditions, or a combination of these factors.
+Sometimes, mental health issues like stress, anxiety, or depression can also contribute to weight loss or difficulty gaining weight.
+It\'s essential to address the root cause and work with healthcare professionals, such as a doctor or nutritionist, to develop a healthy plan for weight management. <a id="moreDetailsLink" href="https://www.medicalnewstoday.com/articles/321612" target="_blank">More details</a>';
-                effects = 'Effects of being underweight may include reduced energy levels, weakened immune system, and nutritional deficiencies.';
             } else if (bmi >= 25 && bmi <= 29.9) {
-                causes = 'Possible causes of overweight include excess calorie intake, lack of physical activity, genetic factors, low-nutrient meals, sedentary lifestyles, and environmental effects such as easy availability of unhealthy foods.';
+                return 'Possible causes of overweight include excess calorie intake, lack of physical activity,genetic factors low-nutrient meals, sedentary lifestyles and environmental effects such as easy availability to unhealthy foods all contribute to this imbalance. <a id="moreDetailsLink" href="https://www.cdc.gov/obesity/basics/causes.html" target="_blank">More details</a>';
-                effects = 'Effects of being overweight may include increased risk of chronic diseases like diabetes, heart disease, and joint problems.';
             } else if (bmi > 29.9) {
-                causes = 'Possible causes of obesity include unhealthy eating habits, lack of physical activity, or genetic factors.
-Emotional eating and other psychological issues might also play a role.';
+                return 'Possible causes of obesity include unhealthy eating habits, lack of physical activity, or genetic factors.Emotional eating and other psychological issues might also play a role. <a id="moreDetailsLink" href="https://www.mayoclinic.org/diseases-conditions/obesity/symptoms-causes/syc-20375742" target="_blank">More details</a>';
-                effects = 'Effects of obesity may include increased risk of chronic diseases, reduced mobility, and negative impacts on mental health.';
-            }
+            } else {

-            return { causes, effects };
+                return ''; // Return empty string for normal weight }
         }

         function updateBMIMeter(bmi) {